-So you’ve been to the Museum of Contemporary Art, ambled round the teahouse districts and soaked up the beauty of Kenrokuen.
-If you’ve also exhausted our list of rainy day things to do in Kanazawa, we have yet more budget Kanazawa museums for you to try for a total of less than ¥1,200!
+So you’ve ambled round Kanazawa’s teahouse districts and soaked up the beauty of Kenrokuen.
+If you’ve also exhausted our list of rainy day things to do in Kanazawa, we have yet more Kanazawa museums for you to try for a total of less than ¥1,200!

 Kanazawa Yasue Gold Leaf Museum